26june/reading-notes/class02.md

-# Visual Studio and CLI
+# Visual Studio Code and CLI